ucdavisdatalab/workshop_introduction_to_version_control/docs/03_installing-git.md

 ## Git on Mac

-If you are installing Git on a Mac, there is no extra configuration.Simply go the Git download page at [https://git-scm.com/downloads](https://git-scm.com/downloads) and choose the latest version for Mac, and run the installer package when it is finished downloading.
+If you are installing Git on a Mac, there is no extra configuration.
+First, go to the Git download page at [https://git-scm.com/download/mac](https://git-scm.com/download/mac).
+Once you're there, you have two options for getting the software on your machine.

+1. Install through Xcode (will take a while, but this also installs a whole suite of software development tools, which may be useful to you later on)
+2. Install the binary package

+The first option will take you to Apple's download page for Xcode.
+The second will take you to SourceForge.
+Click "Download" and then run the installer package once it's finished downloading.
 If you get an "unknown developer" warning during the install process, follow the instructions at the beginning of the video at [https://www.youtube.com/watch?v=__kr-Ew5kbE ](https://www.youtube.com/watch?v=__kr-Ew5kbE) to help you work through this problem.